-    You are more focused on going in and getting out quickly with a list.
+With a list, you are more focused on going in and getting out quickly.
 The temptation to blindly throw items into your cart is lessened because you’re not roaming around the store in hopes of simply recognizing what you need.
 If it didn’t make your list then it doesn’t need to make it to the check-out line either.

 Avoid going to the places where you know you will splurge